GET STARTED | Get Your Fair Cash Offer Today

 But its strands are very bad for your health when they get into the air.
 They can cause lung problems and even cancer.
 People in Chicago are often hesitant to buy homes that have asbestos in them because it is bad for your health and costs a lot to get rid of safely.

-As a result, buyers may give less on homes that have asbestos because they know how much it will cost and how long it will take to fix.
+As a result, buyers may give less on homes with asbestos because they know how much it will cost and how long it will take to fix.
 People who are selling something must say if it contains asbestos.
-This could turn off potential buyers or make them work harder to get the price dropped.
+This could turn off potential buyers or make them work harder to drop the price.

-People who want to keep their home’s value high might hire pros to get rid of any asbestos before putting it on the market.
+People who want to keep their home’s value high might hire pros to remove any asbestos before putting it on the market.
 In Chicago’s competitive real estate market, sellers can make their home more appealing and maybe even get better offers if asbestos problems are fixed before they become a problem.

 Is It a Bad Idea to Buy a House with Asbestos?

-When in Chicago’s real estate market thinking about whether it’s a bad idea to buy a house with asbestos, it’s important to think about the pros and cons.
-Once widely used in building because it doesn’t catch fire, asbestos is a dangerous substance that can be very harmful to your health if it gets disturbed.
+When in Chicago’s real estate market, it’s important to consider the pros and cons of buying a house with asbestos.
+Once widely used in buildings because it doesn’t catch fire, asbestos is a dangerous substance that can be very harmful to your health if it gets disturbed.

 Asbestos fibers can cause dangerous lung diseases like mesothelioma and asbestosis if breathed in.
 Buying a house with asbestos is not always a deal-breaker, though.

-A lot of homes made before the 1980s have asbestos in them.
-If the material is not disturbed and is managed or encased properly, it might not be dangerous right away.
-To get a good picture of the situation, buyers should do thorough checks and think about hiring professionals to get rid of asbestos.
+Many homes made before the 1980s have asbestos.
+If the material is not disturbed and is managed or encased properly, it might not be dangerous immediately.
+To get a good picture of the situation, buyers should do thorough checks and consider hiring professionals to remove asbestos.

 Also, knowing the rules about getting rid of asbestos in Chicago is important for making sure that everyone follows them and stays safe during repairs or demolition.
 Buying these kinds of properties might cost more because they need to be fixed up, but this is usually something that can be worked out in the purchase price or through seller discounts.